h4tguy/dbproj/README.md

 rated very poorly.
 They can flag these weak questions as unusable, in which case they will not be asked in the future.
 They can also view a report on all the questions that have been submitted, check a specific students' performance at answering questions, and check a specific students' questions.
-Teachers are also given the ability to generate a test of 10 questions, with a certain number of questions of varying levels of difficulty.
+Teachers are also given the ability to generate a test of up to 10 questions, with a certain number of questions of varying levels of difficulty.

 Database Implementation
 =======================